illumimarty/illumimarty/README.md

-- 🔭 I’m currently honing my skills on.
+- 🔭 I’m currently honing my skills on SwiftUI.
 - 👯 I’m looking to collaborate on iOS development and design.
 - 💬 Ask me about drum corps, classical music, or Back To The Future.
 - 📫 How to reach me: [mnodado@ucmerced.edu](mailto:mnodado@ucmerced.edu)